daytonaio/daytona/pkg/apiclient/docs/Build.md

 ### NewBuild

-`func NewBuild(containerConfig ContainerConfig, createdAt string, envVars map[string]string, id string, prebuildId string, repository GitRepository, state BuildBuildState, updatedAt string, ) *Build`
+`func NewBuild(containerConfig ContainerConfig, createdAt string, envVars map[string]string, id string, prebuildId string, repository GitRepository, state ModelsBuildState, updatedAt string, ) *Build`

 NewBuild instantiates a new Build object
 This constructor will assign default values to properties that have it defined,